rohilshah95/BotsUp/AcceptanceTesting.md

 **Description**: This test verifies if the bot performs static code analysis on an uploaded ZIP file or GitHub link to the ZIP file, and displays issues

+**Pre-conditions**:
-**Pre-conditions**: User has access to Slack, logs into Slack as the admin (due to limitations of Slack API only the admin can upload files as a direct message and every other user has to upload the file to a channel) and accesses the chat bot window.
+User has access to Slack, logs into Slack and accesses the bot via a channel or direct message.
+Note: Due to limitations in the Slack API, only the admin can upload files as a direct message; other users should upload the file to a channel by mentioning the bot using '@'.

 | Step  | Test Steps  | Test Data  | Expected Result
 | ------------- | ------------  |  ------------ | ----------